Asociación Nacional de Guías Scouts del Perú

-The Asociación Nacional de Guías Scouts del Perú (roughly National Association of Guide Scouts of Peru) is the national Guiding organization of Peru.
+The Asociación Nacional de Guías Scouts del Perú (English: National Association of Guide Scouts of Peru) is the national Guiding organization of Peru.
 It served 6,100 members as of 2010.
 In 1916, the "Society of Girl Guides" was founded by the first Chief Guide, Elsa Hansen Daranyi.
 The coeducational organization founded in 1945 became an associate member of the World Association of Girl Guides and Girl Scouts in 1960 and a full member in 1963.

 Program and ideals

 The association is divided in five sections according to age: